My Homemade Hummus Recipe

 Many people will only use dry garbanzo beans and go through the process of soaking and cooking for hours.
 Personally, I have yet to find a winning cooking method that gave me the expected consistency, so I jump between cooking and using cans every so often.
 Canned beans give me great results and save me 1-2 hours of cooking and 24-48 hours of prep (soaking, swapping freshwater, etc.), so I use canned beans!
 You #Can Kill Me!

-But no doubt, the self-cooked beans do elevate the taste and remove some of the bitterness and aftertaste that you sometimes get with canned beans.
+But no doubt, the self-cooked beans do elevate the taste and remove some of the bitterness and aftertaste that you sometimes get from canned beans.

 The cooking method I suggested above, (inspired by many recipes I read and most recently by my friend and a Hebrew food blogger Yuval Shchory) is the best method I found to get decent and consistent results, so if nothing else, at least follow these steps.